nstephenh/davin.vision/README.md

 > How can this be without the use of sorcery?
  - Horus Lupercal, Graham McNeill - False Gods

-This is a webapp which retrieves battlescribe data, parses it, and throws some seasoning on top.
+This is a webapp which retrieves battlescribe data from two repos, parses it, and highlights changes.

 ## Building and running on localhost